 Hunterdon Central's Health Services Program is designed to maximize an individual's health potential and provide a broad spectrum of health services to students.
 The goals of the school health services program are:

-- to identify health defects and needs of pupils
+- to identify health needs of students

 - to promote the optimal level of health for pupils